Wildlife of Jordan

 The wildlife of Jordan includes its flora and fauna and their natural habitats.
 Although much of the country is desert, it has several geographic regions, each with a diversity of plants and animals adapted to their own particular habitats.
-Fossil finds show that in Palaeolithic times, the region had Syrian brown bears, Asiatic lions, zebras, Asian elephants, and rhinoceroses, but these species are all now extinct in this region.
+Fossil finds show that in Palaeolithic times, the region had Syrian brown bears, Asiatic lions and Syrian elephants, but these species are all now extinct in this region.